-Considered one of the more casual French greetings, salut is appropriate when you see someone again later in the day.
+Considered one of the more casual greetings in French, salut is appropriate when you see someone again later in the day.

 5. Coucou – Hey

-Close friends use this French greeting often.
+Close friends, like the ones you’re sure to make because of this new language skill, use this casual French salutation often.
 You can skip the formal bonjour and use this word, or even ciao, when seeing close comrades.

 SEE ALSO: 50 Inspiring French Quotes